TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Slug/Properties/GeneratorOptions.rst

    Insert several field names (of type string) that will be considered during slug construction.

-   In the *two-dimensional array*, elements of the first level will be concatenated, elements of the second level are used as several options for a slug, where the first not empty one is used.
+   In the *two-dimensional array*, elements of the first level will be concatenated, elements of the second level are used as several options for a slug segment, where the first not empty one is used.

    Thus, it can be used as nested array to combine multiple fields using both concatenation and several options, for example